ENCOUNTER D&D

 RPG Dice Image.jpg

-Kevin (and sometimes Katherine) serves as a facilitator of the game.
-Player Characters (PCs) will join the Dungeon Master (DM), Kevin, in crafting a story together through role playing and dice rolling.
+Kevin, and sometimes Katherine, serve as facilitators of the game.
+Player Characters (PCs - this could be you!) will join the Dungeon Master (DM) - also Kevin - in crafting a story together through role playing and dice rolling.
 The DM will narrate all scenes, role play all NPCs/monster characters, and will act as the rule referee for all encounters.
 PCs can choose to do anything, from swinging an axe at a goblin, to trying to persuade the goblin to quit his monstrous ways and to go live his life as a contemplative hermit instead.
 The roll of a D20 die, in addition to the DM’s discretion, will determine how successful the PC is at either task.

-• Both the DM (Kevin) and one of the Player Characters (Katherine) are trained therapists with years of experience in therapeutic work.
+• Both possible facilitators, Kevin and Katherine, are trained therapists with years of experience in therapeutic work.

 • D&D allows for perspective taking, problem solving, cognitive flexibility, creativity, appropriate risk taking, and improvisation.